 What will I learn?

-Our Physical Sciences IFP is designed to provide you with the knowledge and skills to be able to progress on to a range of Physics, Chemistry and related degree courses at university.
+Our Physical Sciences IFP is designed to provide you with the knowledge and skills to be able to progress on to a range of Chemistry and associated degree courses at university.
 You will consider the key principles of these sciences and develop your theoretical knowledge and also your practical skills in the subjects.

 Throughout the course you will also be developing your communication and team-working skills, which will be vital in your degree studies and throughout your career.